 - BRP WP 80, 81 - General Groundwater Discharge Permit Coverage

-This Notice of Intent to seek either new or renewed coverage under a General Discharge Permit is required for small wastewater treatment facilities designed to receive less than 50,000 gallons per day or less of sewage or carwash wastewater pursuant to 314 CMR 5.03 and 314 CMR 5.13(1).
+This Notice of Intent to seek either new, renewed, or modification of coverage under a General Discharge Permit is required for small wastewater treatment facilities designed to receive less than 50,000 gallons per day of sewage, carwash wastewater, or coin-operated laundromat wastewater pursuant to 314 CMR 5.03 and 314 CMR 5.13(1).
 Revised July 2013.

 - General Permits Associated with BRP 80 & BRP 81